TranchingProtocol/tranching-chain/sdk/micro-web3.js/README.md

 # JavaScript SDK for micro

-🔗 This SDK migrated into its own [GitHub repo](https://github.com/tidalchain/micro-js).
+🔗 This SDK migrate into its own [GitHub repo](https://github.com/tidalchain/micro-js).